 The announcement should state the job description, eligibility requirements, and compensation.
 The announcement should require an interested officer to submit an application or letter of interest to the appropriate administrator by a specific date.
 Be sure to include any important information regarding lateral hires.
 For example, if someone only has two years with your department, but eight years with another agency, will the total time count toward eligibility?

 An initial review of the applications should be made to ensure that every police officer making an application for the position meets the minimum requirements.
 Additionally, information such as prior disciplinary actions against the officer should be noted.

 Few departments require a written test for appointment to the field training program.
 However, a written test can be a valuable tool in identifying which officers have stayed current in case law, department policies, search and seizure, use of force, etc. A well-written test is also objective and does not rely on interpretation by evaluators.

 An oral interview of the applicants should be done in using a panel or board of evaluators.
 Use a standard number, and use pre-formatted questions.
 Each of the evaluators should have a copy of the questions, and instructions on how to score answers.

-Glenn F. Kaminsky, in the book The Field Training Concept in Criminal Justice Agencies states that their are three types of questions that should be presented to the candidates during the oral board.
+Glenn F. Kaminsky, in the book The Field Training Concept in Criminal Justice Agencies, states that there are three types of questions that should be presented to the candidates during the oral board.

 - Questions to determine job knowledge.

-- Questions to ascertain the applicant’s reactions to scenarios designed to emulate possible situations a FTO may encounter.
+- Questions to ascertain the applicant’s reactions to scenarios designed to emulate possible situations an FTO may encounter.

 In his book, Kaminsky offers several excellent scenarios to use in an oral board.
 One of the things I like to try to determine is how well a potential FTO will work with a problem recruit.
 Is the candidate someone who will become frustrated easily?
 Or will he or she demonstrate patience and understanding with a recruit who is having problems?